kamerontanseli/kamerontanseli.github.io/src/posts/experiments-are-for-learning.md

 The role of a growth team, much in the same way as a data science team, is to learn as much about the customer as possible.

-The added benefit of a growth team is that they can utilize experiments to learn/test hypotheses that existing datasets cannot provide the answer too.
+The added benefit of a growth team is that they can utilize experiments to learn/test hypotheses that existing datasets cannot provide the answer to.

 For example, your dataset might show you how many people are visiting your site from LinkedIn, but it might not tell you which product features they're most interested in.
-For that, the growth team might launch an experiment to create specific use case landing pages, and using ads, see which use case has the highest click through rate with their target audience.
+For that, the growth team might launch an experiment to create specific use case landing pages, and using ads, see which use case has the highest click-through rate with their target audience.

 ## Designing Hacks

-When I first started out at [Qatalog](https://qatalog.com/), I setup a simple experiment template in the format of:
+When I first started out at [Qatalog](https://qatalog.com/), I set up a simple experiment template in the format of:

 * **North Star Metric** - What is the metric that we're trying to improve?
 * **Problem** - What is the customer problem that we're trying to fix?